-- Holding out as a barrister when not entitled to do so - Any failure to report information as required by the BSB Handbook e.g. bankruptcy and criminal convictions - Failure to report misconduct by self or other barristers - Failure to co-operate with the Regulator including the Legal Ombudsman - Breach of public access rules - Failure to report misconduct by self or other barristers - Breach of practising requirements e.g. failure to obtain a practising certificate, insurance or comply with Continuing Professional Development requirements - Poor practice administration/management - Breaches of pupillage advertising/registration/funding requirements
+- ★ Holding out as a barrister when not entitled to do so - ★ Any failure to report information as required by the BSB Handbook e.g. bankruptcy and criminal convictions - ★ Failure to report misconduct by self or other barristers - ★ Failure to co-operate with the Regulator including the Legal Ombudsman - ★ Breach of public access rules - Breach of practising requirements e.g. failure to obtain a practising certificate, insurance or comply with Continuing Professional Development requirements - ✤ Poor practice administration/management - ★ Breaches of pupillage advertising, registration or funding requirements